iDonghq/FAST_LIO_LOCALIZATION_PLUS/README.md

 # Introduction
-The repo is pure localization for fastlio with given initial pose from rviz,
+The repo is pure localization for [FASTLIO](https://github.com/hku-mars/FAST_LIO) with given initial pose from rviz.
+It's completely developed in c++，and the usage is very easy.
 ## DEMO
 https://github.com/iDonghq/FAST_LIO_LOCALIZATION_PLUS/assets/23080413/5c0370d9-cbb6-41ee-b7e5-4cfc86806a35